Amber Heard & Elon Musk Are Dating

 Last month Page Six reported that they both attended a VIP screening of the Al Gore documentary An Inconvenient Sequel: Truth to Power in Palo Alto, California.

 Heard's Instagram suggests that things have moved out of the friend zone.
-She and Depp finalized their divorce this past January, while Musk has been married three times — twice to English actress Talulah Riley.
-After reconciling and remarrying in 2013, he and Riley had their second divorce finalized last October.
+She and Depp finalised their divorce this past January, while Musk has been married three times — twice to English actress Talulah Riley.
+After reconciling and remarrying in 2013, he and Riley had their second divorce finalised last October.

 Last August, a column in The Hollywood Reporter claimed that Musk pursued Heard when they both appeared in Robert Rodriguez's 2013 film Machete Kills.